 The Alliance evaluated current contracts to determine which met the criteria of a lease.
 The ROU asset represents the Alliance's right to use underlying assets for the lease term, and the lease liabilities represent the Alliance's obligation to make lease payments arising from these leases.
 The ROU asset and lease liability, all of which arise from operating leases, were calculated based on the present value of future lease payments over the lease terms.
 The Alliance has made an accounting policy election to use a risk-free rate in lieu of its incremental borrowing rate to discount future lease payments.
-Two contracts met the criteria which are the office spaces used by the Alliance.
-The discount rates applied to calculate the lease liability as of June 30, 2024, were 4.36% and 2.50%.
+As of June 30, 2025, one contract met the criteria which is the office spaces used by the Alliance.
+Another office space lease was terminated in May 2025.
+The discount rate applied to calculate the lease liability as of June 30, 2025, was 4.7%.